-During my first year with the Garden, I hit the ground running by setting up systems to track funder outreach and to ensure a seamless continuation of the grant program, including the management of grant proposal and report deadlines, grant-related research, the identification and qualification of new opportunities and the development of new proposal and report content.
+During my first year with San Francisco Botanical Garden, I hit the ground running by setting up systems to track funder outreach and to ensure a seamless continuation of the grant program, including the management of grant proposal and report deadlines, grant-related research, the identification and qualification of new opportunities and the development of new proposal and report content.
 This led to the successful renewals of grants as well as new funding for the Garden’s programs.
-I also supported transitions on the development team with training and capacity building support and grant development in support of the launch of the Gardens of Golden Gate Park.
+I have also supported transitions on the development team with training and capacity building support and grant development in support of the launch of the Gardens of Golden Gate Park.
 Today, I continue to support grant writing, strategy and management for the Gardens of Golden Gate Park.

 “Christine is an expert in fundraising, grant writing and communications.
 Her writing is compelling and articulate – essential attributes when developing copy to create excitement and interest around a funding need.
 I leaned on Christine heavily to work with program staff to identify institutional funding opportunities and manage our grants calendar.
 She always maintained a high level of organization, and personal initiative and responsibility.
 I would happily hire Christine again and recommend her without reservation.”